LeCAD-PEG/SOLPS-GUI/doc/source/howto/ids/index.rst

      and :numref:`%s<fig-unstr_grid>`.

 .. _fig-str_grid:

 .. figure:: images/example_structured_grid.png
-   :alt: Complex 2D structured grid.
+   :alt: An example of a complex structured grid in 2D space.
    :width: 50%

-   Complex 2D structured grid.
+   An example of a complex structured grid in 2D space.

 .. _fig-unstr_grid:

 .. figure:: images/example_unstructured_grid.png
-   :alt: Complex 2D unstructured grid.
+   :alt: An example of a complex unstructured grid in 2D space.
    :width: 50%

-   Complex 2D unstructured grid.

-.. _fig-grid_complex_examples:
+   An example of a complex unstructured grid in 2D space.

 The most common shapes of grid objects cells, based upon the dimension, are (also shown in :numref:`fig-grid_structure_5`):